-Item Notice of Annual Meeting of Stockholders Page 1
+N. C. Page

-Proxy Statement Proxy Statement 2
+Notice of Annual Meeting of Stockholders

-Matters to Come Before the Meeting 3
+Proxy Statement

-Proposal No. 1: Election of Directors 3
+Matters to Come Before the Meeting

-Proposal No. 2: Advisory Vote Approving Named Executive Officer Compensation 7
+Proposal No. 1: Election of Directors

-Proposal No. 3: Proposed Amendment to Certificate of Incorporation to Declassify our Board of Directors 8
+Proposal No. 2: Advisory Vote Approving Named Executive Officer Compensation

-Proposal No. 4: Proposed Amendments to Certificate of Incorporation to Set Supermajority Voting Provisions for Certain Amendments at 66
+Proposal No. 4: Approval of Amended and Restated Employee Stock Purchase Plan

-2/3 rds % of our Shares 11
+Proposal No. 5: Ratification of Appointment of Independent Audit Firm

-Proposal No. 5: Ratification of Appointment of Independent Audit Firm 14
+Executive Officers

-Executive Officers 15
+Director and Officer Compensation

-Director and Officer Compensation 17
+Director Compensation

-Director Compensation 17
+Compensation Discussion and Analysis

-Compensation Discussion and Analysis 19
+Introduction

-Introduction 19
+Business and Compensation Context

-Executive Summary 19
+Compensation Best Practices

-Compensation Objectives 22
+Compensation Objectives

-Competitive Positioning 23
+Competitive Positioning

-Program Description 24
+Program Description

-Fiscal Year 2015 Long Term Incentive Program Design 27
+Fiscal Year 2016 Long Term Incentive Program Design

-Processes and Procedures for Determining Executive Compensation 31
+Processes and Procedures for Determining Executive Compensation

-Other Compensation Items 33
+Other Compensation Items

-Employment Agreements and Potential Payments upon Termination or Change in Control 35
+Employment Agreements and Potential Payments upon Termination or Change in Control

-Post-Employment Compensation Table 38
+Post-Employment Compensation Table

-Summary Compensation Table 40
+Summary Compensation Table

-Grants of Plan-Based Awards 43
+Grants of Plan-Based Awards

-Outstanding Equity Awards 44
+Outstanding Equity Awards

-Option Exercises and Stock Vested in Fiscal 2015 46
+Option Exercises and Stock Vested in Fiscal 2016

-Pension Benefits 46
+Pension Benefits

-Qualified Defined Contribution Plans 51
+Qualified Defined Contribution Plans

-Stock Purchase Plans 51
+Stock Purchase Plans

-Nonqualified Defined Benefit and Other Nonqualified Deferred Compensation Plans 53
+Nonqualified Defined Benefit and Other Nonqualified Deferred Compensation Plans

-Common Stock Ownership 56
+Common Stock Ownership

-Section 16(a) Beneficial Ownership Reporting Compliance 56
+Section 16(a) Beneficial Ownership Reporting Compliance

-Corporate Governance 57
+Corporate Governance

-Recent Governance Initiatives 57
+Recent Governance Initiatives

-Corporate Governance Guidelines 57
+Corporate Governance Guidelines 58

-Communications with the Company 63
+Communications with the Company

-Structure and Committees of the Board of Directors 65
+Structure and Committees of the Board of Directors

-Audit Committee 65
+Audit Committee

-Compensation & Management Development Committee 67
+Compensation & Management Development Committee

-Nominating & Corporate Governance Committee 68
+Nominating & Corporate Governance Committee

-Executive Committee 69
+Executive Committee

-Risk Oversight 69
+Risk Oversight

-Further Information 70
+Further Information

-Principal Stockholders 70
+Principal Stockholders

-Other Matters and Stockholder Proposals 71
+Other Matters, Stockholder Nominations, and Stockholder Proposals

-Annex A A-1
+Annex A - Employee Stock Purchase Plan

-Annex B B-1
+Annex B - Non-GAAP Financial Measure Reconciliation

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held March 4, 2016
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held March 2, 2017

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Quanex Building Products Corporation, a Delaware corporation (the "Company" or "Quanex"), will be held at the principal executive offices of the Company, 1800 West Loop South, Suite 1500, Houston, Texas, 77027, on Friday, March 4, 2016, at 8:00 a.m., C.S.T., for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Quanex Building Products Corporation, a Delaware corporation (the "Company" or "Quanex"), will be held at the principal executive offices of the Company, 1800 West Loop South, Suite 1500, Houston, Texas, 77027, on Thursday, March 2, 2017, at 8:00 a.m., C.S.T., for the following purposes:

-- (1) To elect two directors to serve until the Annual Meeting of Stockholders in 2019; - (2) To approve an advisory resolution approving the compensation of the Company's named executive officers; - (3) To approve an amendment to the Company's Certificate of Incorporation to declassify our Board of Directors; - (4) To approve amendments to the Company's Certificate of Incorporation to set supermajority voting provisions for certain amendments at 66 2/3rds% of our shares; - (5) To approve a resolution ratifying the appointment of the Company's independent auditor for fiscal 2016; and - (6) To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- (1) To elect two directors to serve until the Annual Meeting of Stockholders in 2018; - (2) To approve an advisory resolution approving the compensation of the Company's named executive officers; - (3) To provide a non-binding advisory vote on the proposed timeline for seeking executive compensation advisory votes in the future; - (4) To approve the amendment and restatement of the Company's Employee Stock Purchase Plan; - (5) To approve a resolution ratifying the appointment of the Company's independent auditor for fiscal 2017; and - (6) To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.